 Here, too, we see that possibility.
 While Robbie was caught in a lie, there may be other circumstances where elders don’t realize their own blinding ignorance and stupidity when it comes to conception and pregnancy, and may disfellowship and shun someone despite that person’s pleas of innocence.
 A person might swear up and down, and be telling the truth, that a woman told him she was pregnant “a couple of weeks” after their sexual encounter, but an elder, relying on his own flawed understanding of conception and pregnancy, and ignorance of pregnancy tests, will disfellowship that person anyway.

 Guided by Holy Spirit?

 Before their meeting with Robbie, the elders pray among themselves, and then pray again when Robbie is present.
-They mention to him the need to be honest because they have prayed for holy spirit to guide and direct him, and they make sure Robbie understands that a lack of honesty might be “grieving the holy spirit.”
+They mention to Robbie the need to be honest, because they have prayed for holy spirit to guide and direct him, and they make sure Robbie understands that a lack of honesty might be “grieving the holy spirit.”

 Please share via social media below.